 Database: 42,900 objects

 3) Celestron CGX

 Orion's main competitor, Celestron, makes great mounts as well.
-The Celestron CGX mount having the biggest payload capacity of the three while still being affordable for a wide range of users.
-The mount is also the heaviest of the three, which may be bothersome you if you image far from home.
+The Celestron CGX mount has the biggest payload capacity of the three while still being affordable for a wide range of users.
+The mount is also the heaviest of the three, which might be bothersome if you image far from home.

 Database: 40,000 objects

 Payload Capacity: 55 pounds

 We were not going to include this mount in our list at first, but for you folks who have some cash to splurge, get yourself a Software Bisque mount!
 These mounts are expensive but are extremely well-designed and could possibly last a lifetime.

 It has the best weight to payload capacity out of all the mounts on this list, by far, and can even hold 50 pounds without any counterweights!
 We hope to be able to purchase this mount someday, most likely when we have a pier in our backyard as the mount does not come with a tripod for this price.

 Mount head weight: 35 pounds

 Comes with a tripod: No